PaulFrankling/proper_clobber/TESTING.md

 #### Contact

 * All form fields show a message if nothing is inputted into them or its content is not valid and stops the user submitting the form until it is valid. &check;
-* When the form is submitted, the user receives a confirmation email advising them the 'Proper Clobber' have received the query and will be touch shortly. &check;
+* When the form is submitted, the user receives a confirmation email advising them that 'Proper Clobber' have received the query and will be touch shortly. &check;
 * A toast also appears on successful submission telling the user, 'Proper Clobber' will be in touch shortly.

 #### Toasts